ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Hash Input on the Client and the AS # {#sec-token-hash-input-c-as}

-The Client and the AS consider the content of the 'access_token' parameter in the AS-to-Client response, where the access token is included and provided to the requester Client.
+The Client and the AS consider the content of the 'access_token' parameter in the AS-to-Client response, where the (tagged) access token is included and provided to the requester Client.

 The following defines how the Client and the AS determine the HASH_INPUT value to use as input for computing the token hash of the conveyed access token, depending on the AS-to-Client response being encoded in CBOR (see {{sec-token-hash-input-c-as-cbor}}) or in JSON (see {{sec-token-hash-input-c-as-json}}).